 - December 2017 resetera.com.

 - Lizardcube is a Parisian games studio founded by game industry veteran Omar Cornut (Pixeljunk Shooter, Tearaway, Soul Bubbles, Dear ImGui) and traditional comic/animation artist Ben Fiquet (Soul Bubbles).
-It is best known for the acclaimed remake of Wonder Boy: The Dragon's Trap, praised for its art style and retro engineering marvel.
+It is known for the acclaimed remake of Wonder Boy: The Dragon's Trap, praised for its art style and retro engineering marvel, and Streets of Rage 4, for which it handled all art direction, animation and visuals.

 - More information